 Contact with contaminated surface/object spread – It may be possible to contract the virus by touching something that has the virus on it, then touching your own mouth, nose, eyes, etc. This is not believed to be the primary way the virus spreads.

-• Understand how to protect yourself, your family and your home – Now that we understand how the virus spreads, we can take preventative measures to ensure that we are minimizing the risk of contracting the virus ourselves.
+Do you have to show symptoms to be contagious?
+People are thought to be most contagious when they are the most symptomatic.
+Some spread may be possible before people show symptoms, but this is not believed to be the primary way the virus spreads. - Understand how to protect yourself, your family and your home – Now that we understand how the virus spreads, we can take preventative measures to ensure that we are minimizing the risk of contracting the virus ourselves.
 Ironically – most of the preventative measures simply include practicing good basic hygiene, but we can always kick this up a notch by being more intentional in our actions.

 Clean your hands – Frequently wash your hands with soap and water for at least 20 seconds, especially after being in a public place, after blowing your nose, coughing, sneezing, etc. If soap and water aren’t available, use a hand sanitizer that contains at least 60% alcohol.
 Be sure to rub it in until your hands feel dry.
 Avoid touching your eyes, nose and mouth with unwashed hands.